spatialaudio/schunk/README.rst

 Only the direct response to a command can be obtained, *impulse messages* are not supported.
+One exception is the "CMD POS REACHED" impulse message which is used to realize movement commands which are waiting until the movement is finished, e.g.
+``move_pos_blocking()``.

 Only floating point unit systems are supported.